Tongue Drive Wireless Device Operates Computers and Wheelchairs

 - A Tongue Drive System (TDS) is a tongue-operated, unobtrusive, minimally invasive, wireless assistive technology (AT) that can enable people with severe disabilities to control different devices using their tongues.
 TDS can translate specific tongue movements into user-defined commands by detecting the position of a small permanent magnetic tracer attached to the user's tongue.

-Tongue Drive wireless device enables people with high level spinal cord injuries to operate a computer and maneuver an electrically powered wheelchair by moving their tongue.
+Tongue Drive is a wireless device that enables people with high-level spinal cord injuries to operate a computer and maneuver an electrically powered wheelchair simply by moving their tongues.

-The sensors track the location of a tiny magnet attached to the tongues of users.
+The sensors track the location of a tiny magnet attached to users' tongues.
 In earlier versions of the Tongue Drive System, the sensors that track the movement of the magnet on the tongue were mounted on a headset worn by the user.

 "By moving the sensors inside the mouth, we have created a Tongue Drive System with increased mechanical stability and comfort that is nearly unnoticeable," said Maysam Ghovanloo, an associate professor in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.

-"One of the problems we encountered with the earlier headset was that it could shift on a user's head and the system would need to be re-calibrated," explained Ghovanloo.
-"Because the dental appliance is worn inside the mouth and molded from dental impressions to fit tightly around an individual's teeth with clasps, it is protected from these types of disturbances."
+"One of the problems we encountered with the earlier headset was that it could shift on a user's head, and the system would need to be re-calibrated," explained Ghovanloo.
+"Because the dental appliance is worn inside the mouth and molded from dental impressions to fit tightly around an individual's teeth with clasps, it is protected from these disturbances."